Read a printable PDF version of this page:

-In an effort to help protect well children from unnecessary exposure to contagious or infectious diseases, South Carolina Regulation 61-20 was passed in July 2002.
-It requires children and staff with certain diseases and conditions to stay home from school or out-of-home childcare while contagious.
+In an effort to help protect well children from unnecessary exposure to contagious or infectious diseases, South Carolina requires that children and staff with certain diseases and conditions stay home from school or out-of-home childcare while contagious.

-DHEC is required to publish lists of these diseases and conditions.
-These lists are called Exclusion Lists.
-Exclusion Lists explain how long an ill child or childcare employee should stay out of school or childcare, and what is needed before the child or childcare employee is permitted to return.
+DHEC publishes the School and Childcare Exclusion List each year.
+The Exclusion List explains how long an ill child, student, school employee, or childcare employee should stay out of school or childcare, and what is needed before the child/student or employee is permitted to return.

-If you have any questions about the School or Childcare Exclusion Lists or about ways to help children stay healthy, please call your child's childcare provider, school or your local health department.
+If you have any questions about the School and Childcare Exclusion List or about ways to help children stay healthy, please call your child's childcare provider, school or your local health department.

-If you think that your child has an illness that can be spread to others, please keep him or her home from school.
-Contact your doctor or clinic.
+If you think that your child has an illness that can be spread to others, please keep him or her home from school or childcare and call your healthcare provider

-Questions to Ask When Your Child is Sick:
+Questions to Consider When Your Child is Sick:

 If the answer to any of these questions is "Yes," please keep your child out of school or childcare.

-When should sick children stay home from school or childcare?
+When should my sick child stay home from school or childcare?

-If your child feels too sick to go to school, or has one of the conditions listed on this page, please keep her home.
+If your child feels too sick to go to school, or has one of the illnesses listed on this page, keep him home.

-Does my child need to stay home when he just has a cold?
+Does my child need to stay home when she just has a cold?

-Most children with mild colds who have no fever and who feel well enough to go to school do not need to stay home.
-Most colds spread in the 1-3 days before children show symptoms such as a runny nose or slight cough.
+Many children with mild colds who have no fever and who feel well enough to go to school or childcare do not need to stay home.
+Most colds spread in the 1-3 days before a child gets a runny nose, cough, or other symptoms.

-Does my child need to be out of school if she has pinkeye?
+Does my child need to be out of school or childcare if she has pinkeye?

 How long will my child need to stay home if he is sick?

-Would my child have to stay out of school if she was not sick?
+Would my child ever be required to stay out of school for reasons other than her own illness?

 Help your child stay healthy and ready to learn.

-We hope that your child never has to miss school because of illness or disease.
+We hope that your child never has to miss school because of illness.
 The best protection from disease is prevention.
 You can help prevent many illnesses by making sure your child receives immunizations and washes his or her hands often.

-Childcare Exclusion List: A Quick Reference for Parents
+School and Childcare Exclusion List: A Quick Reference for Parents with Young Children

 Bronchiolitis or RSV

-Keep children with bronchiolitis or RSV home while they have a fever or are too sick to play with other children.
+Keep your child home while he has a fever or is too sick to play with other children.

-Children with chicken pox may return with a parent note once all of the sores and blisters are dried or scabbed over.
-If there are no scabs, the child may return when no new sores appear for 24 hours.
+Your child may return once all of the sores and blisters are dried or scabbed over.
+If there are no scabs, your child may return when no new sores appear for 24 hours.

-For most kinds of diarrhea (defined as 3 or more loose stools in 24 hours), children in out-of-home childcare and medically fragile students should stay home until diarrhea stops for at least 24 hours, or until a doctor clears the child to return to school.
-Your child can return with a parent note when the diarrhea has stopped.
+For most kinds of diarrhea (defined as 3 or more loose stools in 24 hours), your child should stay home until diarrhea stops for at least 24 hours, or until a doctor clears the child to return to school or childcare.

-Students who can use the restroom or whose stools are contained in diaper-type underwear do not have to be excluded if the diarrhea is known to be from a non-contagious condition, or if it continues after the child completes antibiotics for a diarrhea-causing illness.
+If your child can use the restroom or can contain his stool in diaper-type underwear, he does not have to remain home if the diarrhea is known to be from a non-contagious condition, or if it continues after he completes antibiotics for a diarrhea-causing illness.

-A medically fragile child or child who needs help with toileting may be excluded for fewer than 3 episodes of diarrhea if her condition makes it hard for her caretakers to maintain sanitary conditions in the classroom.
+If your child is medically fragile child or needs help with going to the bathroom, she may need to be out of school if her condition makes it hard for caretakers keep the classroom clean.

-For the most severe type of E. coli, students of any age must be out of school until the diarrhea stops and 2 lab tests taken at least 24 hours apart test negative for E. coli O157:H7.
-A doctor must clear the child to return to school.
+(M) E. coli -- For the most severe type of E. coli, students of must be out of childcare or school until the diarrhea stops and 2 lab tests taken at least 24 hours apart test negative for E. coli O157:H7.

-(M) Salmonella Typhi (Typhoid fever) -- If your child has Typhoid fever, she must be out of school until the diarrhea stops and 3 lab tests taken at least 24 hours apart test negative for Salmonella Typhi.
-A doctor must clear the child to return to school.
+(M) Salmonella Typhi (Typhoid fever) -- If your child has Typhoid fever, she must be out of childcare or school until the diarrhea stops and 3 lab tests taken at least 24 hours apart test negative for Salmonella Typhi.

-Infants under 4 months old -- Keep your infant home if she has a rectal temperature (taken in the bottom) 101 or higher.
+Infants under 4 months old -- Keep your infant home if she has a rectal temperature (taken in the bottom) 101°F or higher.

-Children over 4 months old: Keep your child home for a fever 101 or higher by mouth, 100 or higher if taken under the arm, or 102 or higher if taken in the bottom.
+Children over 4 months old -- Keep your child home if she has a fever 101°F or higher (if taken by mouth), 100°F or higher if taken under the arm, or 102°F or higher if taken in the bottom.

-Take your child to a doctor or clinic for any fever if he or she also has signs of severe illness such as a rash, change in behavior, earache, vomiting, confusion, sore throat or irritability.
-A medical note is required to return.
+Keep your child home and take him to a doctor or clinic if he has a fever with other signs of severe illness such as a rash, change in behavior, earache, vomiting, confusion, sore throat or irritability

 Flu / Influenza or Influenza-Like Illness (ILI)

-A student with the flu will be excluded for a fever of 100 or higher with cough and/or sore throat until he is fever free for at least 24 hours, without any fever medicines.
+If your student has the flu, she will be excluded from school/childcare for a fever of 100°F or higher with cough and/or sore throat.
+She cannot return until she is fever free for at least 24 hours, without any fever medicines.

 Hand, Foot, and Mouth Disease

-Students with hand, foot, and mouth disease should be out of school while they have fever, excessive drooling, difficulty swallowing, or are too sick to do routine school activities.
+If your student has hand, foot, and mouth disease, she should be out of school or childcare while she has fever, excessive drooling, difficulty swallowing, or are too sick to do routine activities.

-A student with signs of meningitis (high fever, rash, stiff neck) must remain out of school until a healthcare provider says that the student may return.
+If your child shows signs of meningitis (high fever, rash, stiff neck), he must remain out of school or childcare until a healthcare provider says that he may return.

 Pinkeye / Conjunctivitis

-Students who have a rapidly spreading rash or a rash with fever or behavior change are excluded from school immediately.
-A medical note is required to return.
+If your child has a rapidly spreading rash or a rash with fever or behavior change, she will be excluded from school or childcare immediately

-Children with ringworm of the scalp must remain out of school/childcare from the end of the day until he has begun treatment with a prescription oral antifungal medication.
-Your child may return with a medical note.
+If your child has ringworm of the scalp, he must remain out of school/childcare from the end of the day until he has begun treatment with a prescription oral antifungal medication.

-Children with ringworm of the body do not have to be out of school or childcare, as long as the affected area stays completely covered by clothing.
-Treatment is recommended.
+If your child has ringworm of the body, he does not have to be out of school/childcare, as long as the affected area stays completely covered by clothing.
+However, we recommend treatment for your child..

-Skin Infections from Staph or Strep S (includes MRSA), or Herpes Gladiatorum
+Skin Infections from Staph or Strep (including MRSA), or Herpes Gladiatorum

-Students may attend if the sores are covered with clothes or dressings, and if the drainage does not come through clothes or dressing.
+Your child may attend school/childcare if the sores are covered with clothes or dressings, and if the drainage does not come through clothes or dressing.

 Stomach ache (severe) or abdominal pain

-A child with severe stomach pain for 2 hours or more should see a healthcare provider, especially if the child has a fever.
+If your child suffers with severe stomach pain for 2 hours or more, you should take her to see a healthcare provider, especially if the child has a fever.

 Sty (or Stye)

-A child with a draining/oozing sty that cannot be covered, she should remain home until the draining stops.
+If your child has a draining/oozing sty that cannot be covered, she should remain home until the draining stops.

-A child active with TB should be kept home until the doctor treating the TB writes a medical note that says that the child is no longer contagious.
+If your child has active TB, keep him home until the doctor treating the TB says the child is no longer contagious.

-A child who has vomited 2 or more times in 24 hours should stay home until the vomiting stops, unless you are certain that the vomiting is not due to a contagious condition.
+If your young child has vomited 2 or more times in 24 hours, keep her home until the vomiting stops, unless you are certain that the vomiting is not due to a contagious condition.

-Children with whooping cough can return to school with a medical note after completing 5 days of prescribed antibiotics, unless directed otherwise by DHEC or your school nurse.
+If your child gets whooping cough, she can return to school/childcare after completing 5 days of prescribed antibiotics, unless you are directed otherwise by DHEC or your school nurse.

-If your child has not received immunizations to protect against diseases like Measles, Mumps, German Measles, or Chickenpox, he or she may need to be out of school if there are cases of these conditions in the school.
-Your school nurse will provide more information if there is an exposure or outbreak.
+If your child has not received immunizations (shots) to protect against diseases like measles, mumps, German measles, or chickenpox, he may need to be out of school if there are cases of these conditions in the school.
+Your school nurse will provide more information if there is ever an exposure or outbreak.

-Children with the following conditions do not have to be excluded from school or out-of home childcare, if they feel well enough to participate in regular school activities:
+Children with the following conditions do not have to be excluded from school or childcare, if they feel well enough to participate in regular activities:

 Chronic Hepatitis B or C